CanePlayz/HDGraph.Core/HDGraph/HDGraphGUI/Readme.txt

 Minimum requirements
 ======================================================

-- Windows XP or Windows Vista or Any system with Mono (Linux, Mac OS, etc.)
+- Windows XP or Windows Vista or Windows 7 or Windows 8 or Any system with Mono (Linux, Mac OS, etc.)
 - For Windows XP, the Microsoft .NET Framework 2.0 (HDGraph Setup wil propose you to download it, if it's not installed).
 - Recommanded (but not required) : in order to use the evolved draw engine, you must have the version 3.5 SP1 of the .NET Framework.